Monotone representation and measurability of generalized $\psi$-estimators: Introduction

 \begin{Pro} Let $X$ be a nonempty set, $\Theta$ be a nondegenerate open interval of $\RR$, and $\psi\in\Psi[T_1](X,\Theta)$. \begin{enumerate}[(i)]\itemsep=-2pt \item If for each $x\in X$, the function $\Theta\ni t\mapsto \psi(x,t)$ is (strictly) decreasing, then for each $x,y\in X$ with $\vartheta_1(x)<\vartheta_1(y)$, the function \eqref{function_newhanyados0} is (strictly) increasing. \item If for each $x\in X$, the function $\Theta\ni t\mapsto \psi(x,t)$ is strictly decreasing, then $\psi\in\Psi[T_n^{\pmb{\lambda}}](X,\Theta)$ for each $n\in\NN$ and $\pmb{\lambda}\in\Lambda_n$. \end{enumerate} \end{Pro}

 The remaining part of the paper is divided into two sections.
-In Section \ref{Sec_decreasing}, we formulate and prove a converse of the statement in part (i) of Proposition 2.14 in Barczy and P\'ales \cite{BarPal2} (see also part (i) of Proposition \ref{Pro_M_est_uniq}).
+In Section \ref{Sec_decreasing}, we formulate and prove a converse of the statement in part (i) of Proposition 2 in Barczy and P\'ales \cite{BarPal2} (see also part (i) of Proposition \ref{Pro_M_est_uniq}).
 Roughly speaking, given a function $\psi\in\Psi[Z_1](X,\Theta)$, under some regularity assumptions on $\psi$ in its second variable and on the map $\vartheta_1$, we prove that the property that the function \eqref{function_newhanyados0} is increasing for all $x,y\in X$ with $\vartheta_1(x)<\vartheta_1(y)$ is equivalent to the existence of a positive and locally absolutely continuous function $p:\Theta\to\RR$ such that, for all $z\in X$, the map $\Theta\ni t\mapsto p(t)\psi(z,t)$ is decreasing on $\Theta$ and locally absolutely continuous on $\Theta\setminus\{\vartheta_1(z)\}$, see Theorem \ref{Thm_conjecture}.
-We also demonstrate Theorem \ref{Thm_conjecture} by investigating the maximum likelihood estimator of the mean of a normally distributed random variable with a given variance, see Example \ref{Ex_mle}.
+We also demonstrate Theorem \ref{Thm_conjecture} by investigating the maximum likelihood estimator of the mean of a normally distributed random variable with a given variance, and that of the shape parameter of a random variable with Pareto distribution having scale parameter $1$, see Examples \ref{Ex_mle} and \ref{Ex_pareto}, respectively.
 Furthermore, we present an application of Theorem \ref{Thm_conjecture} related to convex optimization theory.
 Namely, supposing that we are given a family of minimization problems related to continuous functions that are strictly decreasing up to a point and strictly increasing from that point on (such functions belong to the set of quasi-convex functions), we show that there exists a family of minimization problems related to some appropriate convex functions such that the unique solutions of the corresponding members of the two family of minimization problems coincide, see Theorem \ref{Thm_convexity}.
 In Section \ref{Sec_measurability}, supposing that the underlying measurable space $X$ has a measurable diagonal, $\psi$ has the property $[Z]$ and another additional assumption on $\psi$, we prove that the measurability of a generalized $\psi$-estimator is equivalent to the measurability of the corresponding function $\psi$ in its first variable, see Theorem \ref{Thm_measurability}.
 For the proof of Theorem \ref{Thm_measurability}, we needed to show the following property of measurable spaces, which may be interesting on its own right as well.
 Given a measurable space $(X,\cX)$ with a measurable diagonal (i.e., $\{(x,x) : x\in X \}$ belongs to the product sigma-field $\cX\times\cX=\cX^2$), we show that, for each $n\in\NN$, the set $\big\{ (x_1,\ldots,x_n)\in X^n : x_1=\cdots = x_n \big\}$ belongs to the $n$-fold product sigma-algebra $\cX^n$, see Lemma \ref{Lem_nfold_diag_measurable}.